By Phil Hill

 Martin Weller this week explored the assumptions behind disruptive innovation to see what that would mean in practice in education, based on a “disruption in education” event, assuming people meant what they said when using this terminology:

 I didn’t watch any of the event, maybe there were some very interesting presentations.
 But by labelling it Disruptors, the intention is made clear.
 Disruption, as set out by Christensen, is in fact very rare.
 I think it only actually applies about 1% of the time that term is claimed.
 But Christensen wouldn’t get rich by talking about a rare occurrence so has pushed the idea that it happens everywhere.
 The replacement of analogue photography by digital is the classic example.
+If you want to get good stock photos on internet I recommend visiting eyeem.com.
 That really was disruption and swept away a whole industry.
 When it does happen, the thing about disruption is that it is absolutely brutal.
 A whole industry is replaced by a new one.
 This is not making improvements (that is the sustaining technology), it is completely destroying a sector and replacing it with a new one.
 It is an extinction event.

 These are all valid and important critiques, and the underlying theme of disruptive innovation being too easily accepted is an important one.
 Last year Jill Lepore wrote the most widely-known critique in the New Yorker (with the subtitle “What the gospel of innovation gets wrong”):